Jrc356/Youtube-Thumbnail-GAN/README.md

 To Use:
 1. unzip USvideos.csv into the same directory as ipy notebook
-2. create "data" folder in same directory as ipy notebook
+2. create "data" directory
+3. create "images" directory
+4. install requirements with `pip install -r requirements.txt`
+5. run `python download_images.py`
+6. train the model with `python model.py`